 Under Construction – Release date TBA

-Troop Camper Level 2 Advance Training course qualifies a Troop Camper to be able to
+Troop Camper Level 2 Training course qualifies a Troop Camper to be able to

 - Girls will also be able to have a campfire and use advanced cooking skills, Dutch Oven, Box Stove, alternate fire starter methods for cooking in the woods.

-Prerequisites: gsLearn Troop Camper Level 1 Training and gsLearn Troop Camper Level 2 series
+Prerequisites: gsLearn Troop Camper Level 1 Certificate and gsLearn Troop Camper Level 2 gsLearn Learning series.